 • Cook the blueberries, brown sugar, and lemon juice over medium-high heat for 20 minutes, stirring occasionally.
 When the berries have started to thicken, dissolve the cornstarch in the water and stir it into the jam.

 • Continue cooking, stirring constantly, for 2 minutes.
-Set aside 1-2 tablespoons of the jam (for the glaze), then transfer the rest to a bowl and set it aside to cool.
+Set aside 4 tablespoons of the jam (for the frosting), then transfer the remaining jam to a separate bowl to cool.

 Tangzhong